Here's How to Volunteer in Boston for Earth Day

 Help unhoused folks find shelterPine Street Inn, which works to end homelessness in Boston, has an ongoing Amazon wish list so you can easily pick and choose items to send to the organization.
 You can also donate online to the St. Francis House COVID-19 Emergency Fund, with proceeds going toward providing assistance to over 500 individuals in need each day.
 For those looking for something more hands-on, Boston Rescue Mission is currently accepting volunteers—check out their Facebook page or email firstname.lastname@example.org for more information.

-Seek out your local animal shelterIf you’ve been thinking about adding a furry friend into your life, the window of opportunity has not yet passed.
-You can still make an appointment at Jamaica Plain’s MSPCA-Angell or Back Bay’s Animal Rescue League of Boston.
-The shelters are always accepting donations as well -- check out Animal Rescue League of Boston’s Amazon wish list for more opportunities to help if you’re not quite ready to adopt.
+Seek out your local animal shelterIf you’ve been considering adding a furry friend into your life, there’s no better time than the present.
+Appointments are available at both Jamaica Plain’s MSPCA-Angell and Back Bay’s Animal Rescue League of Boston for those interested in fostering or adopting a new bestie.
+The shelters are always accepting donations as well—check out Animal Rescue League of Boston’s Amazon or Chewy wish lists for more opportunities to help if you’re not quite ready for pet parenthood.